We Are Committed to Helping Animals

 A Better World For Pets in Arlington Since 1984

-Arlington Humane Society was founded in 1984 by pet industry professionals, i.e., veterinarians; kennel owners and dog trainers on the principle of Retention not Surrender.
+The Arlington Humane Society was founded in 1984 by pet industry professionals, i.e., veterinarians; kennel owners and dog trainers on the principle of Retention not Surrender.
 There are numerous other shelters in the local area that take unwanted pets; over 90% of which are killed.
 The Society is and has been a non-killing, educational Society since 1984.
 We will do everything within our power to help pet owners keep their pets.
 This includes training and problem behavior resolution programs and low cost veterinary services among many other things.
 Surrendering your pet to any other organization, regardless of what they say or how much money you donate is most likely a death warrant for your pet.

 The Arlington Humane Society is a totally volunteer organization.
 No one gets paid.
 Further, the Society operates out of donated space, donated by local kennels and veterinarians.
 If the Society had to pay for these facilities, staff and other services that are donated free of charge, it would cost many thousands of dollars which the Society does not have.
 All Society policies and programs are governed by our Board of Directors.

-Hence, most city operated shelters and traditional killing “humane” societies become overcrowded shelters, full of sick unadoptable animals that end of being killed.
+Hence, most city operated shelters and traditional killing “humane” societies become overcrowded shelters, full of sick un-adoptable animals that end of being killed.
 This is not what the Arlington Humane Society is all about.
 Only after exhausting every possibility to keep the pet in the home will the Society consider taking the pet.
 And then, the Society only accepts healthy, adoptable animals from owners who have no other possible option other than surrender.
-We will not take a pet that is unadoptable and must be killed.
+We will not take a pet that can’t be adopted and must be put down.
 That’s not our job.